hiking along the Cumberland Trail (draft)

 This is a new trail constructed in the summer of 2025.
 The first half mile is easy with very little change in elevation.
 The second half mile is a little more challenging with some elevation changes and rock steps.

-About 1.3 miles from the trail head you will come to a large metal bridge over Whiteoak Bridge.
+At this point you will come to a large metal bridge over Whiteoak Branch Creek.

 Driving Directions